roboconf/roboconf.github.io/en/developer-guide/understanding-the-messaging-with-rabbit-mq--up-to-v0.5.md

 ---
-title: "Understand the Messaging with Rabbit MQ"
+title: "Understanding the Messaging with Rabbit MQ"
 layout: page
 cat: "dg-snapshot"
-id: "understand-the-messaging-with-rabbit-mq"
+id: "understanding-the-messaging-with-rabbit-mq--up-to-v0.5"
 menus: [ "developers", "developer-guide" ]
 ---

+> This page explains Rabbit MQ's support in Roboconf for versions from 0.1 to 0.5 (included).
+> For more recent versions, please refer to [this page](understanding-the-messaging-with-rabbit-mq.html).

 First, it is **highly recommended** to read [Rabbit MQ's tutorial](https://www.rabbitmq.com/getstarted.html).
 It explains the basics and the concepts of this messaging server.